wimrijnders/V3DLib/README.md

 See the Build Instructions for details.

     > sudo apt-get install git                                       # If not done already

+    > sudo apt install libexpat1-dev                                 # You need this for one lousy include file

-    > git clone --depth 1 https://github.com/wimrijnders/V3DLib.git  # get only latest commit
+    > git clone --depth 1 https://github.com/wimrijnders/V3DLib.git  # Get only latest commit
     > cd V3DLib

-    # As long as the files don't change, you need to run this script only once.
+    # As long as the external libraries don't change, you need to run this script only once.
     > script/install.sh                                              # Pull in and build external library
     # After this, it's sufficient to do just the following line for a build